TechJunkie is a BOX20 Media Company

 Windows 10: Increase Taskbar Transparency via the Registry

-Windows 10 has a lot of customization options for the desktop interface, and we’ve previously discussed the options that allow users with compatible hardware to enable or disable a slight transparency effect for certain elements of the user interface.
-However, this technique has only a minimal effect on the actual visual impact of your taskbar, providing very little real translucency to reveal the user’s wallpaper or apps positioned beneath the taskbar.
-However, there are some options that allow you to increase the translucency of the taskbar.
+Windows 10 has a lot of customization options for the desktop interface and we’ve previously discussed the options that allow users with compatible hardware to enable or disable a slight transparency effect for certain elements of the user interface.
+However, this technique has only a minimal effect on the actual visual impact of your taskbar, providing very little real translucency.
+This means that it is not very effective for revealing the user’s wallpaper or apps positioned beneath the taskbar.
+However, there are some options that allow you to increase the translucency of the taskbar past the normal built in settings.
 In this article I will show you two basic approaches to doing this.

-Windows 10, like all previous versions of Windows, relies on a database called the Registry to configure tens of thousands (if not more) low-level configuration options for Windows and many software applications.
-Because the registry is so critical to the proper function of Windows 10, it is vitally important to be very very careful when editing it, as you can easily brick your system with an ill-advised registry change.
-Don’t make registry changes suggested by websites you don’t trust, and be cautious in making any changes that you DO trust.
-Before making major changes, set a restore point within Windows 10 and make a system backup.
+Windows 10, like all previous versions of Windows, relies on a database called the “Registry” to configure tens of thousands (if not more) low-level configuration options for Windows and its many software applications.
+Because the registry is so critical to the proper function of Windows 10, it is vitally important to be very very careful when editing it as you can easily brick your system with an ill-advised registry change.
+Don’t make registry changes suggested by websites you don’t trust, and be cautious even when making any changes that you DO trust.
+We suggest that before making major changes it is in your best interest to set a restore point within Windows 10 and make a system backup just in case.

-Editing the registry itself is a simple process.
-Click on the start button, or click in the search bar, and type “regedit”.
+Editing the registry itself is a deceptively simple process.
+Click on the start button, or click in the search bar, and type “regedit.”
 The Registry Editor will appear in the list of results; click on it to launch the utility.